lmbxmu/RBNN/readme.md

 ## Tips

-Any problem, please contact the authors via emails: lmbxmu@stu.xmu.edu.cn or ianhsu@stu.xmu.edu.cn or adding the first author's wechat as friends (id: linmb007 if you are using wechat) for convenient communications.
+We encourage the readers to have a look at the material of [authors' response](https://github.com/lmbxmu/RBNN/blob/master/RBNN_author_response.pdf) which may explain your potential questions when reading our paper.
+Any problem beyond that, please contact the authors via emails: lmbxmu@stu.xmu.edu.cn or ianhsu@stu.xmu.edu.cn or adding the first author's wechat as friends (id: linmb007 if you are using wechat) for convenient communications.
 Do not post issues with github as much as possible, just in case that I could not receive the emails from github thus ignore the posted issues.

 ## Citation
 If you find RBNN useful in your research, please consider citing: